h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 ## Task 1: Launch Experiment One: Predict a Car's Price

-As mentioned in this tutorial's objective section, we will use three image models, but running each experiment takes time to run.
+As mentioned in the *objective* section, we will use three image models, but running each experiment takes time to run.
 For this reason, the experiment that takes the longest to complete has already been built for you and can be found in Driverless AI's Experiments section.
 We will use that experiment when exploring the second approach to image processing in Driverless AI.
 For now, we will follow to build the other two image models that will help us better understand the first approach.

 We will start the first experiment so that it can run in the background while we explore the two current approaches to image processing in Driverless AI.
 Right after, we will follow to understand the dataset and settings used in the first image model.